To those of you already using social media holidays in your social media marketing plan, we salute you!

 November 3: National Sandwich Day #NationalSandwichDay

-Vegan or not, you most probably like a good sandwich any day of the year.
+Vegan or not, there’s a good chance you’ll be down for a good sandwich any day of the year.

-However, November 3 in the US is specifically dedicated to sandwiches as it’s National Sandwich Day.
+However, November 3 in the US is specifically dedicated to sandwiches.

 Again, recipes and activities that include making or eating a sandwich are highly recommended.